giannicastillo/taskmgmt-reactjava-fullstack/projectnotes.md

 Validations allow us to make sure that information is not submitted without fill all neccessary items on the form

 By making validation on Change and Blue (in Formik) false, the validation will only come up after user presses save

+Best Practices of Web services:
+    Always think about the consumer first
+    Have great documentation for ideas
+    Make the best use of Http and request methods (GET,POST,PUT,DELETE) Make sure a proper response status is being sent back 200-SUCCESS
+            404-RESOURCE NOT FOUND
+            400-BAD REQUEST
+            201-CREATED
+            401-UNAUTHORIZED
+            500-SERVER ERROR

+    NO SECURE INFO IN URI
+    USE PLURALS
+        -Prefer/users to/ user
+        -Prefer/ users/ 1 to/ user/ 1

+    Use nouns for controllers - have a consistent approach for exceptions /search
+    Put/gist/{id}/star
+    DELETE /gist/{id}/star